informa/reactnd-project-myreads-starter/README.md

 - Decided to make full search terms call the api rather than partial search terms as this is a search rather than filter
 - Added error state if search is empty or term not matching search term
 - Added visual indicator when changing book shelf from the search page
+- Added search terms to help navigate UX if error or empty search

 ## Usage